 How old are your kids?
 What do you like to do with them in Greenwich or in the area?

-I have 3 kids – 11, 8 and 6 years old.
+I have three kids – 11, 8, and 6 years old.
 There are so many great things you can do with young kids in the area – Stepping Stone Museum, Norwalk Aquarium, Bruce Park, and Stamford Nature Center.
 Now that the kids are a bit older, we are really enjoying simpler family activities such as walking and biking along Old Stone Bridge Road (our favorite road!), hiking in Montgomery Pinetum, sledding in our backyard, and of course spending lazy summer days at Tod’s Point beach.
 Greenwich also has an incredible library that we spend a lot of time at.
 We hardly ever purchase books, as it is rare that we cannot find a book we want to read there.

 What are the best playgrounds and parks in the area?